 - And who’s the best person (people?) to represent the newly-hitched, thank everyone for coming and drop a mini-love-bomb on the party?

 When it comes to the ‘best’ person, you have to work out what you want from your speeches.
 Are you the sentimental type or do you just want to entertain your guests and get them all laughing?
-Who will genuinely enjoy giving a speech and who’s likely to be rather tipsy before you even get to the speeches?
-Lots of things to consider!
+Who will genuinely enjoy giving a speech and who’s likely to be sloshed before you even get to the speeches?
+Lots of things to consider.

 If you find your dream line up differs from the traditional one then it’s about being tactful and sensitive.
-If you know being dropped from the line up might upset some people, then maybe it’s worth sticking to tradition but having an additional speaker.
+If you know being dropped from the line up might upset some people, then it might be worth sticking to tradition but having an additional speaker.
 Of course, it’s worth thinking creatively about how the situation can be handled.

-Ultimately everyone should understand this is ‘your day’ (cliché alert) but sometimes that’s not the reality of the situation.
+Ultimately everyone should understand this is ‘your day’ (cliché klaxon) but sometimes that’s not the reality of the situation.

 Women (generally) still take on the lion share of wedding prep but they’re a remarkably underused resource on the day.
 Sure, there’s a lot of Champagne to get through but girls, it’s only five to eight minutes from the start of a speech to the toast.
 You can handle that.

-The fact is, getting a women behind the wedding mic brands your wedding as modern and cool.
-It shakes things up and adds a sense of fun.
+The fact is, getting a women behind the wedding mic brands your wedding as modern and a bit less ordinary.

 Of course no bride should feel pressure to give a speech if it genuinely isn’t her thing but at least consider it.
 Or maybe even, a joint speech (a trend that’s set to get even bigger).